melvin2504/ProjectMeteo/README.md

 ### images
 - Images of my personal M5Stack used for the readme.
 ### 3DStand
-- STL file in order to 3D print the stand.
+- STL file in order to 3D print the holder.

 ## 🖨️ 3D Printing Your M5Stack Core2 Holder
 <br>